mweiden/sketchy-core/doc/GETTING_STARTED.md

 }
 ```

-To ingest messages such as this you can build a case class such as the one
+To ingest these types of messages, build a case class such as the one
 defined in the [example project implementation of core
 events](/example/src/main/scala/com.soundcloud.example/events/Events.scala):